 - Mashed Potatoes

 - Pumpkin, pecan, or apple Pie

 If you have the license, experience, and space to hunt safely, you might be able to bag a wild turkey, deer, hog, or pheasant for your holiday table.
 Since I don’t have the land for hunting, I raise my own turkeys.
 I process them myself and freeze them for later.
-You can raise your own turkeys, if it is allowed in your area, or perhaps buy one that was raised locally.
-(Check out my article about raising turkeys at the bottom of the page.)
+You can raise your own turkeys if it is allowed in your area, or perhaps buy one that was raised locally.
+Check out my article How to Raise Turkeys.

-To have a nice sized turkey ready in time for the holidays, start broad breasted poults by the middle of June.
-Heritage birds need to be started earlier, March works well for me.
-Feed them a high protein mash or crumble and allow them some pasture to graze.
+To have a nice-sized turkey ready in time for the holidays, start broad-breasted poults no later than the middle of June.
+Start earlier if you need to have them processed.
+Heritage birds need more time to grow out, also.
+Feed them a high-protein turkey or gamebird feed and allow them a pasture to graze.
 You should have a beautiful bird in time for Thanksgiving.

 Stuffing & Rolls